 - Cardamom + rice + rose water + saffron + yogurt

 For the Protection Spell, I knew I wanted the cocktail to be boozy, but I also wanted to let the cardamom flavor take center stage.
 I decided vodka would be the best base spirit (Tito’s is my go-to).
 I used fresh lemon juice to balance out the sweetness of the syrup, Yellow Chartreuse for some herbal depth, and a little Creme de Violette for a touch of floral aromatics.
-We served it with tiny sage wands to cast away evil spirits!
+We serve it with tiny sage wands to cast away evil spirits!

 Protection Spell Recipe